greenorbitspace/hub/userguide/content/en/docs/glossary/b/bio-based-materials.md

 ---
-title: Bio Based Materials
+title: Bio-Based Materials
 ref: bio-based-materials
+weight: 1
+exported_at: '2025-06-16T15:05:38.355300+00:00'
-description: Bio-based materials are substances that are produced from renewable biological resources, such as plants and agricultural waste.
-These materials can serve as alternatives to conventional fossil-fuel-based materials, contributing to sustainability and reducing the environmental impact of production processes.
+definition: Bio-based materials are materials derived from biomass, which is organic material from plants and animals.
+These materials are used as alternatives to fossil fuel-based materials and can contribute to sustainability by reducing reliance on non-renewable resources.
-notion_page_id: d8a06191-1552-40e1-8826-799f508771ad
-exported_at: '2025-06-16T14:24:32.088768+00:00'
 tags:
-- sustainability
-- resources
-- goals
+- Research
-category:
+id: GL52
+categories:
 - Sustainability & Environment
-id: GL52
 ---